Open in Colab Open On GitHub

 nnx.display(model)

-Run model#
+Run the model#

 import jax.numpy as jnp # JAX NumPy